CenturyLinkCloud/mdw/mdw/build.md

     - info annotation

-7 - Do a local Gradle build and Run exportAssetPackages task to update **/.mdw/package.json files
+7 - Do a local Gradle build and Run exportAssetPackages task to update **/.mdw/package.json files 8 - On GitHub:
+  - Close any open issues delivered with this build.
+  - Create a milestone marker for the next upcoming build.
+  - Assign any un-delivered issues for this build's milestone to the next build's milestone.
+  - Close this build's milestone in GitHub.

-8 - Commit and push these changes to Git.
+9 - Commit and push these changes to Git.

-9 - Run all tests locally (TODO: on build box -- depends on issue #14).

 10 - Perform the Jenkins build (http://lxdenvmtc143.dev.qintra.com:8181/jenkins):
   - MDW6-Build
   - Review console output for errors.